hoobs-org/HOOBS/docs/SDK.md

 ```

 ## **weather.forecast()**
-Fetches the weather forecast from the configured location in the API config.
+Fetches the weather forecast from the configured location on the hub.

 ```js
 [{